tcltk/tcl/doc/markdown/zipfs.md

     As a special case, querying the mount point gives the start of the zip data as the offset in (4), which can be used to truncate the zip information from an executable.
 Querying an ancestor of a mount point will raise an error.

 [zipfs]{.cmd} [list]{.sub} [matchingType]{.optarg} [pattern]{.optarg}
 : If *pattern* is not specified, the command returns a list of files across all zipfs mounted archives.
 If *pattern* is specified, only those paths matching the pattern are returned.
-By default, or with *matchingType* specified as **-glob**, the pattern is treated as a glob pattern and matching is done as described for the **string match** command.
+By default, or with *matchingType* specified as **-glob**, the pattern is treated as a glob pattern and matching is done as described for the [string match][string] command.
 Alternatively, the *matchingType* **-regexp** may be used to specify a matching **pattern** as a regular expression.
 The file names are returned in arbitrary order.
 Note that path separators are treated as ordinary characters in the matching.
 Thus forward slashes should be used as path separators in the pattern.
 The returned paths only include those actually in the archive and does not include intermediate directories in mount paths.

 [zipfs]{.cmd} [mount]{.sub}
 : ...see next...